jessica-chan-5/ultrasonic-c-scan-segmentation-for-composites/README.md

    ` fileNames = ["sample-1";"sample-2",”sample-3”];  `

+If there is a sample with front and back side C-scans, `fileNames` should be formatted as the following:

+   ` fileNames = ["sample-1";"sample-1-back”];  `

 5. In Section A, update `delim` and `fileExt` to the character delimiter and file extension (including '.', i.e. '.csv')

 6. If your data does not have equal resolution along both dimensions, calculate the appropriate down sampling required to have equal resolution.
 Update `dRow` and `dCol` accordingly.
 For example, if the data has equal resolution, leave both to 1.
 If you would like to sample every point along the row direction, set `dRow` to 1, but you would like to sample every 5th point along the column direction, set `dCol` to 5.